ferzeg3420/quizButInGerman/README.md

 # quizButInGerman
-Clone of the bsd quiz game but in German only and uses TTS (text to speech).
+This script is a clone of the bsd quiz game but specifically for German words.
+It also uses TTS (text to speech) so that users can hear how to pronounce the words.

+#Installation

 ## STEP 1
 Make sure you have BASH.
 If you're on windows, it's possible to run bash scripts.
 Here's a link that I haven't tried: